Mazlumsert1/Lsd-Report/README.md

 Everything will be documented as it now in this documentation, and also some of the documents mentioned above.

 ##### Implementation:
-As any system, our system consists of a hardware and software platform.
-The software platform,
+As most systems, our system consists of a hardware and software platform.
+We have created a small environment in Docker, first installing docker toolbox and we have created a container which consists of MariaDB database.

 #### Deploymemt
 To see our **Deployment Chain and Strategy** visit the link: